Devastating Floods in Libya: Chaos and Rescue Efforts Amidst Heavy Death Toll

 2023-09-18 20:52:54

 In the east of the Libya, chaos is always the order of the day.
-A week after devastating floods caused by the rupture of two dams under the pressure of torrential rains of storm Daniel, rescue operations continue, while the toll, still provisional, is extremely heavy.
+A week following devastating floods caused by the rupture of two dams under the pressure of torrential rains of storm Daniel, rescue operations continue, while the toll, still provisional, is extremely heavy.
 According to the latest official count from the Ministry of Health, communicated Monday September 18, some 3,338 people died in the disaster.
 For its part, theHIM estimates the number of missing at nearly 10,000.

 While on the ground, the sea continues to carry away bodies and many corpses have yet to be extracted from the rubble, the UN warned on Monday that its agencies were working to prevent the spread of diseases, particularly in Derna.

-“The team [de l’Organisation mondiale de la Santé (OMS)] continues to work to prevent the spread of disease and avoid a second devastating crisis in the region,” said the UN, whose agencies are “all concerned about the risk of the spread of disease, including through contaminated water and lack of hygiene”.
+“The team [de l’Organisation mondiale de la Santé (OMS)] continues to work to prevent the spread of disease and avoid a second devastating crisis in the region,” said the UN, whose agencies are “all concerned regarding the risk of the spread of disease, including through contaminated water and lack of hygiene”.

 Read alsoWhy were the floods in Libya so deadly?